-Students must adhere to course prerequisites as indicated in the catalog.
+Students must adhere to course pre- requisites as indicated in t he catalog.

 Required Courses (62-66) First Semester Cr.
 Hrs.

 Writing I WRT 101 3

-PHI 120 or Natural Science (1) 3-4
+PHI 120 or Natural Science (2) 3-4

 American National Government POL 110 3

-Social Science Elective (2) A start see a start see all ø ·3
+Elective (3) and the second second 3

-Finite Math (3) MTH 170 3
+Finite Math (4) MTH 170 3

 Physical Education Elective

-(Optional) (4) 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+(Optional)(5) 1

+Reading Requirement (6) and beneficier

 16-17

-Second Semester
+and the factor of the second second Second Semester

 Writing II WRT 102 3

-PHI 120 or Natural Science (1) 3-4
+PHI 120 or Natural Science (2) 3-4

-Social Science Elective (2) 3
+Social Science Elective(3) 3

-Introduction to Computers CSC 100 3
+Introduction to Computers CSC 100(7) 3

-Topics in Calculus (3) MTH 175 3
+Topics in Calculus (4) MTH 175(7) 3

-Physical Education Elective a stander
+Physical Education Elective

-(Optional) (4) · <1
+(Optional)(5) 1

 16-17

 Third Semester

-Principles of Accounting I ACC 101 3
+Principles of Accounting I ACC 101(7) 3

-Introduction to Microeconomics ECO 100 3
+Introduction to Microeconomics ECO 100(7) 3

-Humanities or and the second second second
+Humanities or 200 .00 (!)

-Foreign Language Elective (5) 3-4
+Foreign Language Elective (8) 3-4

 Business and Professional

 Communication SPE 120 3

 Statistical Methods in

-Economics & Business I BUS 205 3
+Economics & Business I BUS 205(7) 3

 15-16

 Fourth Semester

-Principles of Accounting II ACC 102 3
+Principles of Accounting II ACC 102(7) 3

 Introduction to Macroeconomics ECO 101 3

 Humanities or

-Foreign Language Elective (5) 3-4
+Foreign Language Elective (7) 3-4

-Transferable Elective or BUS 206 (3
+Transferable Elective or BUS 206 (9) 3

-Transferable Elective or CSC 160 (7) 3
+Transferable Elective or CSC 160(1 3

-The second second second second 15-16
+15-16

-It is the student's responsibility to obtain appropriate program information at the university of his/her choice on a regular basis.

-- (1) Fulfilled by PHI 120 and 3-4 units of natural science or by two semesters of Natural Science from the following list: AST 101-102; LSC 103-104; CHM 101-102; ESC 101-102; LSC 207-208; PHY 121-122.
-(Sciences need not be the same.) - (2) Social Science Elective: Students must complete 6 units of social science courses selected from the following areas: Anthropology, Sociology, Psychology or Cultural Geography (ESC 103). - (3) Math: Students who haven't already completed College Algebra (MTH 150) need to do so.
+- \(1) It is the student's responsibility to obtain appropriate program information at the university of his/her choice on a regular basis. - \(2) Fulfilled by PHI 120 and 3-4 units of natural science or by two semesters of Natural Science from the following list: AST 101-102; LSC 103-104; CHM 101-102; ESC 101-102; LSC 207-208; PHY 121-122.
+(Sciences need not be the same.) - \(3) Social Science Elective: Students must complete 6 units of social science courses selected from the following areas: Anthropology, Sociology, Psychology or Cultural Geography (ESC 103). - \(4) Math: Students who haven't already completed College Algebra (MTH 150) need to do so.
 The prerequisite for MTH 150 is MTH 130, or two years of high school algebra.
 Math placement tests are advisable.
 Both MTH 130 and MTH 150 may be used as transferable electives.
-(See notes 6 and 7.) - (4) Physical Education Elective: Students may select any two transferable courses in Physical Education to fulfill this requirement.
+(See notes 9 and 10.) - \ (5) Physical Education Elective: Students may select any two transferable courses in Physical Education to fulfill this requirement.
 For exceptions to this requirement, consult with an advisor.
 University of Arizona Policy on Physical Education: All students admitted with fewer than 13 units must successfully complete two units of physical education, normally by the end of their freshman year.
 All students admitted with at least 13 but fewer than 25 units must complete one unit of physical education.
 Students admitted with 25 units or more are excused from this requirement, as are veterans, students 23 years of age or over, married women with children, and students registered for fewer than 7 units of university credit.
 The physical education requirement must be met by activity courses.
-Theory classroom subjects in physical education are not a substitute for the basic activity requirement. - (5) Humanities or Foreign Language Elective: Choose one of the following options. - A. 2 semesters of a single foreign language (8 units) - B. Humanities 110 and 111 (8 units) - C. HUM 110 or HUM 111, plus 6 units from option D (10 units) - D. Not less than 9 units from the following three groups, with no more than 6 units from any one group: - 1.
-DRA 240, 241; LIT 241, 242, 261, 265, 270, 271, 272. - 2.
-PHI 101, 130. - 3.
-ART 130, 131, 132; MUS 151, 201, 202. - 4.
-Any transferable history elective
+Theory classroom subjects in physical education are not a substitute for the basic activity requirement. - \(6) For reading requirement see page 26. - \(7) Core Courses: D grades do not fulfill graduation requirement.